JohnnYang007/JohnnYang007.github.io/_pages/cv.md

 ### Publications and Work in Progress

-1. \[In preparation\] On stochastic partial differential equations on metric measure spaces.
+1. \[Coming soon\] On stochastic partial differential equations on metric measure spaces.
 Louis Fan, Zhenyao Sun, and Johnny Yang.
 2024.
 2. [In preparation] Singular spdes on metric measure spaces: the sub-gaussian case.
 Hongyi Chen and Johnny Yang.
 2024+
 3. [In preparation] On extinction of solutions to stochastic partial differential equations on metric graphs.
 Louis Fan, Adri´an Gonz´alez Casanova, and Johnny Yang.
 2024+
 4. Qiantong Liang, Johnny Yang, Wai-Tong Louis Fan, and Wing-Cheong Lo.
 Patch formation driven by stochastic effects of interaction between viruses and defective interfering particles.
 PLOS Computational Biology, 19(10), 2023